KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 ## Autocomplete context

-KeyboardKit has an observable ``AutocompleteContext`` class that provides autocomplete state, such as the suggestions to present.
+KeyboardKit has an observable ``AutocompleteContext`` class that can be used to handle autocomplete state, such as whether or not autocomplete and autocorrection is enabled, which suggestions to show the user, etc.

 KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/state``, then updates it when autocomplete is performed.